ptarmiganlabs/butler-docs/content/en/docs/getting started/setup/windows service monitor/teams/_index.md

 | `{{serviceStartType}}` | The start type of the service, e.g. `AUTO_START` or `DEMAND_START`. |
 | `{{serviceExePath}}` | The path to the service executable. |

+## Creating a MS Teams webhook

+To create a webhook in MS Teams, follow the steps in the [Concepts section](/docs/concepts/setting-up-teams-webhooks/).

 ## Settings in config file

 ```yaml